Chevron needs 2 1/2 years to decide on Morocco prospects

 Chevron will acquire seismic data and conduct studies in deepwater areas known as Cap Rhir Deep, Cap Cantin Deep and Cap Walidia Deep, 100 to 200 km (60-120 miles) west and northwest of Agadir in southern Morocco.

-The areas total approximately 29,200 square kilometers (11,300 sq miles) with average water depths ranging from 100 meters to 4,500 meters, according to official data.
+The areas total approximately 29,200 square kilometres (11,300 sq miles) with average water depths ranging from 100 metres to 4,500 metres, according to official data.

 Chevron has a 75 percent working interest in the three areas, with Morocco’s Onhym holding the remaining 25 percent.